morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 WordPress has [a clear indication](https://developer.wordpress.org/themes/basics/organizing-theme-files/) how to organize templates, template parts and template tags.

-To keep the theme developer friendly instead of reinventing the wheel.
+To keep the theme developer friendly stick to this standard instead of reinventing the wheel.

 ## Components